AlexJamesWright/METHOD/README.md

-# METRO-HD
+# METHOD
 -----------------------

-## Multifluid Electromagneto-HydroDynamics
+## Multifluid ElecTromagneto-HydrODynamics
 ---------------------------------------------

 A three dimensional single- and multi-fluid EMHD solver, based in CUDA and C++.